CheesecakeCG/mustelidae/README.md

 # mustelidae
-## An Otter Themed Discord Chatbot, for my friends.
+## An Otter Themed Discord Chatbot.

-This little robot otter won't be getting good enough hosting for everyone to use him, so if you want fork this for your own server, go ahead!
+Yes it's cute, but don't expect me to host it for y'all.
+XD